Short introduction to the Lab

 -

-The 10th Annual International Workshop on Soft and Complex Matter will take place in the Norwegian Academy of Science and Letters Sept.
+The 10th Annual International Workshop on Soft and Complex Matter was held in the Norwegian Academy of Science and Letters Sept.
 27-28, 2024.

 Lectures presented from the Soft and Complex Matter Lab during 2024 (continously updated):